jesselawson/campfirejs/readme.md

 # Architecture

-## Parsing
+Campfire's `do_build()` function kicks off the main compilation cycle, which has four steps: parsing, compiling, generating, and building.

-The parser reads the *.campfire file in two stages:
+In the Parsing step, the parser reads the `start.campfire` file in two stages:
 - First, it organizes the file into cards and $set commands.
 - Second, it organizes cards into markdown and campfire expressions.

-## Compiling

-The compiler is responsible for compiling the markdown and campfire expressions.
+In the Compiling step, the compiler is responsible for compiling the markdown and campfire expressions.
-They're stored in the compiled_body of each card that's part of the document's cards_list.
+They're stored in the `compiled_body` of each card that's part of the document's `cards_list`.

-## Generating Javascript

-Cards are prepared for dynamic insertion and left to the `onclick.js` plugin to handle when, where, and how the card content is rendered.
+In the Generating step, cards are prepared for dynamic insertion by creating HTML elements for them, and left to the `onclick.js` plugin to handle when, where, and how the card content is rendered.

-## Building the project

-The default behavior is to compile a Campfire project into single, valid webpage (`index.html`).
+The Building step is where the files are written.
+The goal default behavior is to compile a Campfire project into single, valid webpage (`index.html`).
+For now, there is an index.html, campfire.js, and optional style.css.

-At the root of the project, run: `campfire build`
+To build a project, go to the root of your project and run: `campfire build`

 # Headers and Footers